jaywhj/mkdocs-materialx/docs/conventions.md

 ### <!-- md:plugin --> – Plugin { data-toc-label="Plugin" }

-Several features are implemented through MkDocs excellent plugin architecture, some of which are built-in and distributed with Material for MkDocs, so no installation is required.
+Several features are implemented through MkDocs excellent plugin architecture, some of which are built-in and distributed with MaterialX for MkDocs, so no installation is required.

 ### <!-- md:extension --> – Markdown extension { data-toc-label="Markdown extension" #extension }